Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 #### Prerequisites

-- At least one QuickSelect attribute has been created, see [Create a QuickSelect attribute](#create-a-quickselect-attribute).
+- At least one QuickSelect attribute has been created, see [Define a QuickSelect attribute](#define-a-quickselect-attribute).
 - At least one offer is created for *POS*, see [Create an offer for POS](#create-an-offer-for-pos).